hamz1188/my-portfolio/README.md

 ---
 title: "My New Post"
 date: "2024-03-21"
-excerpt: "This is a short summary that appears on the blog list."
+excerpt: "This is a short summary."
-tags: ["Next.js", "Tutorial"]
+tags: ["Design", "Brutalism"]
 ---

 # Hello World

-This is the content of my blog post.
-You can use **markdown** here!
+This is my post content.
 ```

 ## 🚀 Deployment